Sleep Apnea Cures – Research & Treatments

 Surgical Options – Sleep Apnea Surgery

-There are a few surgical options that have the potential to offer cure for sleep apnea.
+There are a few surgical options that have the potential to offer sleep apnea cures.

 As mentioned above, bariatric surgery works by reducing body weight which reduces the likelihood of having obstructive sleep apnea.